 Best Art and History Tours in Amsterdam

-Amsterdam museums are truly special but if you’ve ever visited this city, you’ll quickly find that the city itself is a walking art and history museum.
-Here are some tours so you can see and experience the history outside of the collections and galleries.
+Amsterdam museums are exceptional, but if you’ve ever visited this city, you’ll quickly find it is a walking art and history museum.
+Here are some tours to see and experience the history outside the collections and galleries.

 Rembrandt’s Art: Private Guided Tour in Amsterdam & Rijksmuseum

-- Your personal guide will give you anecdotes and stories about Rembrandt’s life in one of the best art museums in all of Europe.
+- Your guide will give you anecdotes and stories about Rembrandt’s life in one of the best art museums in Europe.

 - This art tour is conducted in a small group setting with a highly-rated organization.